riccardo-lomazzi/camera_macos/README.md

 - The package supports ```macOS 10.11``` and onwards.
 - The plugin is just a temporary substitutive package for the official Flutter team's ```camera``` package.
 It will work only on ```macOS```.
-- Focus, zoom and orientation change are currently unsupported
+- Zoom and orientation change are currently unsupported

 ## Future developments
 - Being able to change the audio quality
-- Focus, zoom and orientation change
+- Zoom and orientation change

 ## License